 Oh no, did I start off too fast?
 Did I breathe irregularly?
 Was my breakfast too heavy?
-And, while the unpleasant pulling continually slows you down, you wonder if it ever will go away.
+And, while the unpleasant stabbing sensation slows you down, you wonder if it ever will go away.

 How does a side stitch develop?

-Also, nervousness, improper breathing, posture problems, starting off too quickly, weak abdominal muscles, a full stomach or the wrong running style can provoke a side stitch.
+Also, nervousness, improper breathing, posture problems, starting off too quickly, weak abdominal muscles, a full stomach, or the wrong running style can provoke a side stitch.

 How to prevent a side stitch

-Eat your breakfast 2 – 3 hours before the start.
+- Breakfast 2.0: Eat your breakfast 2 – 3 hours before the start.
 A small power snack right before the race, like a banana, is an exception.

-Warming up is required.
+- Warm-up: Warming up is required.
 A casual running warm-up prepares not only the muscles, but also promotes optimal breathing.

-Start slowly and increase your speed.
+- Slow & Steady: Start slowly and increase your speed.
 A side stitch is a signal that your body is overwhelmed.

 - The upper body is the key: A side stitch occurs more frequently in sports where the upper body is heavily involved – running, swimming or horse back riding.
 A well-trained core reduces rotational movements in the trunk of the body.
 The internal organs are actively supported and you are less prone to cramps.
 By the way: a strong trunk not only improves your running efficiency, but also prevents injuries.